shadps4-compatibility/shadps4-game-compatibility/README.md

 **Use the comment section only for reporting changes on a new release**
 - This isn't a place for discussion or support requests.
 Only comment when you want to report about new major releases, any off-topic comments will be deleted.
+- When updating a report, do it by providing a log.
+Comments reporting changes without a log will not be considered.

 ## Information: